saeta/penguin/Sources/PenguinStructures/Documentation/Guides/Perf.md

  3. **Reflection**: Swift's optimizer is very good at optimizing protocols and generics, but is very bad at optimizing reflection-based code.
 Avoid using reflection-based code, and instead optimize for using protocols and generics instead.

+ 4. **Escaping Closures**: Swift has support for closures, and closures are often leveraged in Swift API design.
+While non-escaping closures are often inlined and specialized away, _escaping closures_ incur heap allocations, reference counting traffic, and cost at least as much as a virtual function dispatch.

+    - *Symptoms*: If you see "thunks" in your flame graphs and/or unexpectedly high numbers of ARC operations and an API uses escaping closures, it's possible that escaping closures are inhibiting performance optimizations.

+    - *Medicine*: Consider (if possible) re-designing the API / library to avoid escaping closures.
+      Note that sometimes an escaping closure is the most appropriate API.

+    > Note: the "costs" of escaping closures are typically not in the escaping closure itself, but
+    > rather come from preventing a variety of other optimizations that would otherwise be possible.